四川农业大学首页

 Electronic supplementary material

-The online version of this article (doi:10.1007/s00122-016-2762-7) contains supplementary material, which is available to authorized users.
+contains supplementary material, which is available to authorized users.